6 Google Photos Alternatives

 Why The Need of Google Photos Alternatives

-The biggest advantage of Google Photos is their free unlimited photo backup.
+The biggest advantage of Google Photos is their free unlimited photo backup and the ability to share photos on the cloud with ease.

 But the fairy tales end on the first of June 2021 as Google will not provide unlimited Google Photos anymore and will instead count the photos that you backup using Google Photos to their 15GB free Google Drive account.